abhinavroy1999/variable-mobility-Cahn-Hilliard-code/README.md

 # Variable mobility Cahn-Hilliard code
-This repository contains C source code for numerical simulation of Cahn-Hilliard equation incorporating compostion dependent variable mobility.
+This repository contains C source codes for numerical simulation of Cahn-Hilliard equation incorporating compostion dependent variable mobility.
 The resulting morphology and the coarsening kinetics is dependent in the bulk-diffusion-controlled dynamics and interface-diffusion-control dynamics.
 Provisions for both have been made in the source code.
 For more details regarding the execution of the code and implementing the code for two different kinds of dynamics, kindly go through the README file present in the directory.

 The codes available in this repository are developed in collaboration with the Computational Materials Engineering Group, IIT Bombay.
 The codes are distributed under the GNU General Public License v3.0 (or any later versions).